The best way to cure shin pain is to Prevent Shin Splints -before- they happen.

 The best way to avoid a Tendonitis injury like Shin Splints is to avoid the original damage.
 It doesn't take much to prevent shin splints.

 Something like 70% of the U.S. population lives in a state of chronic dehydration.

-Milk, Coffee, Juice, Soda, Beer, and caffeinated Tea DON'T count as keeping yourself hydrated.
+Milk, Coffee, Juice, Soda, Beer, and caffeinated Tea DO NOT count as keeping yourself hydrated.

 Even if you think you drink enough water, you probably don't.

-Especially if you are active.
-Drink more water and make sure you get enough minerals, sodium, and electrolytes to keep the water you drink in you.
+Especially if you are active!
+Drink more water and make sure you get enough minerals, sodium (sea salt not table salt), and electrolytes to keep the water you drink in you.